barchart/events-client-js/docs/content/concepts/event_structure.md

 ## Products

 Each event must be associated with a known product.
 Known products are enumerated in an external library.
-Specifically, refer to the the [ProductType](https://github.com/barchart/events-api-common/blob/master/lib/data/ProductType.js) enumeration.
+Refer to the the [ProductType](https://github.com/barchart/events-api-common/blob/master/lib/data/ProductType.js) enumeration for an exact listing.

 When constructing a JavaScript object use an enumeration item for the ```product``` property, as follows: